CM-ET 3-Day Rigger Boot Camp | Rock Lititz

 ESSENTIAL KNOTS, BENDS, & HITCHES

-WIRE ROPE FUNDAMENTALS AND USE
+WIRE ROPE FUNDAMENTALS

 No matter what type of rigging you do, wire rope is a critical component to the overhead attachment and movement of loads.